ayushkushwaha240/Sem-8-final-project/README.md

 # Sem-8 Final Project

 ## Project Overview
 This is my final year project.
-I aim to develop a model based on volume divergence to predict the next high or low stock price.
+This project aims to incorporate the concept of volume divergence into a model to predict the next high or low stock price.

 ## Understanding Volume Divergence
 Volume divergence is a simple yet effective way to analyze investor interest.
 It helps us understand how **prices change** in response to shifts in **average volume**.